 When you start working online, you need a mode to send and receive payment.
-Usually you can use your credit card or debit card to make payment online but to receive Payment, you need to take help of services like PayPal, Google Wallet.
-PayPal has been one of the oldest and trusted service to send and receive Payment.
-Especially if you are from Asia or United States you will find PayPal service to be the best when it comes to receiving Payment from overseas.
+Usually, you can use your credit card or debit card to make payment online, but to receive payment, you need to take help of services like PayPal.

-Do remember, most of the advertising network (if you are a blogger) pays using PayPal, so it’s essential to have a Paypal account.
+Do remember, most advertising networks (if you are a blogger) pay using PayPal, so it’s essential to have a PayPal account.

 Benefits of using a PayPal account:

-- You will be able to make online payment without exposing your credit card details.
+- You will be able to make online payments without exposing your credit card details.

-- You can use Debit card to make payment.
-This helps many who don’t have a credit card.
+- You can use your debit card to make payment.
+This helps many people who don’t have a credit card.

-- You can receive Payment from overseas account.
-(Such as client, advertising payment).
+- You can receive payment from overseas accounts.
+(Such as clients or advertising payments.)

-- Many online services charge recurring payment.
-When you pay with Paypal, you can anytime cancel the recurring payment.
-Here is a tutorial for the same.
+- Many online services charge recurring payments.
+When you pay with PayPal, you can cancel the recurring payments at anytime.

-- You can send mass payment using Paypal.
+- You can send mass payments using PayPal.
 [Read Tutorial]

-- You can create and send invoice directly to your client. [ Read Tutorial]
+- You can create and send invoices directly to your client.
+[Read Tutorial]

 - Add your PAN card